Portuguese in Croatia: History

 The history of the Portuguese community in Croatia is very recent, since Portuguese-Yugoslavian interactions were limited.
 Both countries are EU as well as NATO members.
 Since 2023, they also share a common currency.
+Portugal has fully supported Croatia's bids to join the EU and NATO.

 The first significant influx of Portuguese to Croatia was recorded in the 1990s, because of NATO operations in the country amidst the Yugoslav wars.
 They were mostly soldiers, charity workers and physicians.

 The Portuguese community in Croatia is relatively small compared to other immigrant communities in the country.
 Many Portuguese individuals moved to Croatia for work or study opportunities, particularly in fields like tourism, language teaching, and business.
 Croatia is quite popular amongst Erasmus+ students as well.

 The Portuguese community in Croatia has grown steadily over the years, in particular since Croatia's accession to the EU in 2013, but it still represents a relatively small percentage of the total foreign population in the country.